Erin is a writer and content creator from Georgia, United States. She loves coffee, books, and puppies.

 71. Have your last backyard barbecue at the beginning of the fall season.
 Scatter hay bays around for seating.
 Place old blankets on top to make them comfortable for your guests.

-72. Purchase a small heater in preparation for the winter and to enjoy on chilly nights in the fall.
+72. Purchase a small heater in preparation for the winter and enjoy it on chilly nights in the fall.

 73. Visit a barn, play with the animals, and run through the fields.